madelenfoss/planetary-records-cafe/README.md

 What I will do next:
 Create a javascript file called fetchData.js to fetch all data from Sanity.io, and then get the data needed for each function that will be used in the project from the fetchData file.

+Make all 'buy' and 'add to cart' buttons work with the shoppingCart function - vinyl details page and filtered vinyls.